AckerApple/mega-aide/README.md

   - It so looks like player 2 will work but gun won't fire during gameplay
   - Feel lucky, most Megacades don't even work 1 player before 2022
   - Omega drive allows 1 Player as it comes with a game patch
-- 💡 If you have lighted buttons, they do a good job of lighting by default but typically you will want to learn how to set the lighting by platform if not by some games
-  - The lighting apps are fairly easily to navigate and are on the desktop
-- 🕹 Many is not most games required controller mapping
-  - See where I have learned how to map things [below](#-how-to-map-buttons)

 <a id="-how-to-map-buttons"></a>
 ## 🕹 How to map buttons